 Getting ready to teach your children or students how to interact with money?
 That’s fantastic!
 Not only will this building block help them learn mathematics like counting by fives and tens, but it will also prepare them for the workplace.
-Let’s take a look at a variety of free printable kids money available on the Web.
+Let’s take a look at a variety of free printable kids money available on the Web and ways to teach kids about money.

 Free Printable Kids Money for Download